nishantsharma-sketch/olist-ecommerce-analysis/README.md

 # olist-ecommerce-analysis
-End-to-end data analytics project using Olist Brazilian E-Commerce dataset
+End-to-end data analytics project using the Olist Brazilian E-Commerce dataset

 ## Overview
 A full-stack data analytics portfolio project built on the [Olist Brazilian E-Commerce dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) — a real-world dataset covering ~100,000 orders placed on the Olist marketplace between 2016 and 2018.

-The project spans the complete data pipeline: raw CSV ingestion → PostgreSQL → Python/SQLAlchemy validation and analysis → SQL analytical views → Power BI dashboard with 7 report pages.
+The project spans the complete pipeline: raw CSV ingestion → PostgreSQL → Python/SQLAlchemy profiling and validation → an 8-table SQL star schema (4 dimensions + 4 facts) → a 5-page Power BI report, built entirely on basic aggregations with no DAX.

 ---